-Many of us have seen this from afar; some of us from close at hand.
+Many of us have seen this from afar, some of us from close at hand.
 The CEO is getting close to retirement and has set a course for the organization of just “drifting off into the sunset.”
-This syndrome happens when the strategic leader and driver of the credit union has decided to retire but takes the course avoiding anything that would be seen as risky or difficult for the CEO.
+This syndrome happens when the strategic leader and driver of the credit union have decided to retire but takes the course avoiding anything that would be seen as risky or difficult for the CEO.
 The consequences of this leadership void are the flattening of progress for the organization, and this result is unacceptable in today’s disruptive business climate.

 What are the consequences?

-- Attitudes shift from job excitement to cruise control effort; doing what needs to get done but not seeking improvements, efficiencies, or better methods.
+- Attitudes shift from job excitement to cruise control effort, doing what needs to get done but not seeking improvements, efficiencies, or better methods.

 - Productivity begins to deteriorate.

 - Highly motivated and high performing employees seek a new work environment creating a brain drain.